The Fabelmans: Casting

-In May 2021, after a three-month search and over 2,000 contenders, Gabriel LaBelle entered final negotiations to portray the lead role, Sammy Fabelman, a young aspiring filmmaker based on Spielberg himself.
-He would be confirmed the next month in addition to the casting of Julia Butters as Reggie Fabelman, the role inspired by Spielberg's sister Anne.
+After a three-month search with over 2,000 contenders, Gabriel LaBelle entered final negotiations in May 2021 for the lead role of Sammy Fabelman.
+His casting was confirmed in June alongside Julia Butters as Reggie Fabelman, based on Spielberg's sister Anne.
 Later that June, Sam Rechner was cast as well.
-In July, Chloe East, Oakes Fegley, Isabelle Kusman, Jeannie Berlin, Judd Hirsch, Robin Bartlett and Jonathan Hadary were added to the cast, the latter of whom ultimately having his scenes cut from the final film.
+In July, Chloe East, Oakes Fegley, Isabelle Kusman, Jeannie Berlin, Judd Hirsch, Robin Bartlett and Jonathan Hadary were added to the cast.
+Hadary was cast as the spirit of Sammy's grandfather in a cut scene where Sammy claims to have seen him after his death, sparking a debate between his grandmothers.
+Kushner explained why it was cut, deeming it "unnecessary" and to keep the runtime under two and a half hours, while adding "This is a kind of epic story, it travels across 12, 15 years of time — and in order for it to have momentum, we couldn't afford to have it linger anywhere."
 In August, Gabriel Bateman, Nicolas Cantu, Gustavo Escobar, Lane Factor, Cooper Dodson and Stephen Matthew Smith were cast.
 They were later followed by newcomers Keeley Karsten, Birdie Borria, Alina Brace, Sophia Kopera, and Mateo Zoryan Francis-DeFord.
 In February 2022, it was announced David Lynch would also star in a then-undisclosed role, later revealed to be that of film director John Ford.
-During the Q&A at an Academy Award-qualifying screening for the film on November 7, 2022, Spielberg revealed that it took three weeks to convince Lynch to be a part of the film, with Tony Kushner's husband Mark Harris taking credit for suggesting Lynch to Spielberg, and Laura Dern calling Lynch numerous times to get him to commit.
+At a November 7, 2022, Academy Award-qualifying screening, Spielberg revealed it took three weeks to convince Lynch, crediting Tony Kushner's husband, Mark Harris, for the idea and Laura Dern for persistently calling Lynch to persuade him.
 In response, Lynch said he would take it as long as there were bags of Cheetos on set as refreshments.
-He also requested that he be given his costume as Ford a week before filming his scene to break it in.
+He also requested that he be given his costume as Ford to wear every day for two weeks before filming his scene.